Issue Briefs

 College and University endowments are necessary to maintain quality and excellence in American higher education.
 For more than 350 years, endowments have supported the mission of colleges and universities by providing funding to assist students; hire faculty; conduct research; construct facilities; and carry out other educational activities that would not have been possible if institutions had to rely solely on tuition, direct private philanthropy, or government funding.

 There is a misperception by many that college and university endowments are simply slush funds that can be used by institutions however and whenever they please.
 There is particular attention being paid to private colleges' endowments.
-Many believe that most private, nonprofit colleges and universities have billions in endowment funds, while in reality the median private college endowment is the same as the median public college endowment, about $36.7 million (FY 2019 IPEDS).
+Many believe that most private, nonprofit colleges and universities have billions in endowment funds, while in reality the median private college endowment is $42.2 million, slightly lower than the median public college endowment of $42.4 million (FY 2022 IPEDS).

-A variety of proposals on and off Capitol Hill suggest that federal legislation should either: (a) require mandatory endowment payouts to be used to lower tuition; or (b) impose a tax on the endowments of private colleges.
+A variety of proposals on and off Capitol Hill suggest that federal legislation should either: (a) require mandatory endowment payouts to be used to lower tuition; or (b) expand the tax on the endowments of private colleges.

-In fact, the Tax Cuts and Jobs Act of 2017 (TCJA) imposed a 1.4% excise tax on private college endowment investment returns, based on a formula of endowment assets of $500,000 per Full Time Equivalent (FTE) student.
-Using the most recent IPEDS data, this affects approximately 31 private colleges.
-Public colleges were excluded from this new tax.
+The Tax Cuts and Jobs Act of 2017 (TCJA) imposed a 1.4% excise tax on private college endowment investment returns, based on a formula of endowment assets of $500,000 per Full Time Equivalent (FTE) student.
+Using the most recent IPEDS data, this affects approximately 45 private colleges.
+Public colleges were excluded from this tax.
 The tax will hit more and more private colleges over time because the formula was not indexed for inflation.

 Endowments and Higher Education